 We had many conversations about that card.
 I explained how it’s just “on paper” until you actually sell or trade it.
 I explained how the Standard format works and the impact it has on the supply and demand for cards, and therefore prices.
 I explained how fat packs are generally poor values unless you buy them just after release and quickly sell or trade the most valuable cards.
 Many lessons learned.

 My son is going to understand the basics of the stock market in no time when he becomes old enough to care about such things.
 Thirty dollars is a small price to pay for financial lessons truly learned at a gut level.
+(June 2020 edit: Years later, my son played the PS4 game “MLB the Show” with an online baseball card trading mechanism.
+He quickly mastered the supply and demand dynamics for that market and learned how to very efficiently collect the best baseball cards without having to spend additional money on the game).

 How to Keep Magic Inexpensive by Treating it Like a Regular Game